followthepattern/go-examples/mocks/README.md

 `interface` package has interfaces I copied from different libraries as examples you can give it to mockgen to generate mocks.

 [mocks.go](./mocks.go) file contains commands to specify the interfaces for mock generation as comments.
 It can be executed in terminal as well `mockgen -destination=./io.go -package=mocks -source=../interfaces/io.go Reader,Writer`.
+It will generate [this](./io.go)

+Usually mock generated files are not version controlled, but I added to present how the generated files look like.